 The College’s current criteria for satisfactory academic progress are:

 - Students must successfully complete at least 67% of the credit hours they attempt.
 All courses attempted at John Tyler Community College and accepted transfer credits will be counted.

 - Students must meet minimum cumulative grade point average requirements based on a progressive scale.
-Only non-remedial courses with grades of A, B, C, D and F are included in this calculation.
 Transfer credits are excluded.
 In order to graduate, a minimum cumulative grade point average of 2.0 is required.

 |Credit Hours Attempted